-The school is a part of the Mental Health Support Team project in Sefton and our trainee Education Mental Health Practitioner (EMHP) is David Martin-Baez.
-He is in school weekly and staff can refer pupils to Mrs Maciver who will take them to MHST assessment to see if it is appropriate for the child to access support through this route.
+The school is a part of the Mental Health Support Team project in Sefton and our Education Mental Health Practitioner (EMHP) is Andrew Smith.
+He is in school weekly and pupils can be referred to Mrs Maciver for support through this route if it felt appropriate.

 Mrs Maciver and the EMHPs run a half termly wellbeing workshop for parents.